The Best Vegan Meatballs

 • Avatar for Dana @ Minimalist BakerSupport @ Minimalist Baker says

-Hi Regina, Lentil meatballs will be more tender than traditional meatballs, but to firm them up more, make sure your beans are thoroughly rinsed and dried.
+Hi Regina, These meatballs will be more tender than traditional meatballs, but to firm them up more, make sure your beans are thoroughly rinsed and dried.
 We’d also recommend the homemade vegan parmesan vs. store-bought because it’s cashew-based and helps soak up excess liquid.
 Or, you could try adding breadcrumbs.
 Hope that helps!